Charlotte Cornwell: Acting career

 Cornwell was a member of the Royal Shakespeare Company from 1977-1980 during which time her roles including Rosalind in As You Like It and Beatrice in Much Ado About Nothing.
 She worked as an actress with the Royal National Theatre from 1984.
 She worked extensively both in the West End and at fringe venues, and appeared in the United States in several productions, including Richard III and An Enemy of the People opposite Sir Ian McKellen, Athol Fugard's The Road to Mecca, Terence McNally's Master Class, Stephen Sondheim's A Little Night Music (San Francisco Bay Critics' Award), and Alan Bennett's The History Boys at the Ahmanson Theatre in Los Angeles.
 In a return to staged Shakespeare, in Summer 2016 she was the Chorus in the Regent's Park production of Henry V.

 Among her film appearances were roles in Stardust (1974), The Brute (1977), The Krays (1990), The Russia House (1990), White Hunter Black Heart (1990), The Saint (1997), Ghosts of Mars (2001) and Dead Space: Aftermath (voiceover, 2010).

-Cornwell worked extensively on television including series lead roles in Rock Follies (1976-77) and No Excuses (1983), and appearances in The Men's Room, The Governor, Shalom Salaam, Shoestring, Lovejoy, Love Hurts, Where the Heart Is, A Touch of Frost, Silent Witness, The Mentalist, Dressing for Breakfast, Capital City, The West Wing, Casualty, The Practice, New Tricks, Toast of London, and Midsomer Murders, among other television programmes in Britain and the United States.
+Cornwell worked extensively on television including series lead roles in Rock Follies (1976–77) and No Excuses (1983), and appearances in The Men's Room, The Governor, Shalom Salaam, Shoestring, Lovejoy, Love Hurts, Where the Heart Is, A Touch of Frost, Silent Witness, The Mentalist, Dressing for Breakfast, Capital City, The West Wing, Casualty, The Practice, New Tricks, Toast of London, and Midsomer Murders, among other television programmes in Britain and the United States.
 She taught at the University of Southern California School of Dramatic Arts from 2004 to 2012, and returned to resume her acting career in the UK in June 2012.

 Cornwell won a libel action against the journalist Nina Myskow and The Sunday People in December 1985.
-A jury at the High Court awarded her £10,000 in damages after Myskow, in an article for the newspaper, had referred to Cornwell as someone who was unattractive, middle-aged and whose "bum is too big".
+A jury at the High Court awarded her £10,000 in damages after Myskow, in an article for the newspaper, had referred to Cornwell as someone unattractive, middle-aged and whose "bum is too big".
 The verdict was upheld on appeal, but Cornwell ended up £70,000 out of pocket from legal costs.
 However, the award for damages was raised to £11,500.